 If you’re on a low income – you may be entitled to Pension Credit.
 This is made up of two parts and no tax is payable on either:

-If you have retired since 6 April 2016 and are on the new flat rate pension, you may still be eligible for the Guarantee Credit, but will not receive Savings Credit.
+If you have reached state pension age on or after 6 April 2016 and are on the new flat rate pension, you may still be eligible for the Guarantee Credit, but will not receive Savings Credit.

 What you get depends on: